Southwestern Deviled Eggs

 (Truthfully, I actually do love good ol’ traditional deviled eggs but sometimes it’s fun to kick things up a notch, right?)

 Toppings are always the best part, aren’t they?
-With these deviled eggs, you could easily do the same topping on each deviled egg but I love using a variety of toppings so everyone can grab one with their favorite little nugget of flavor on top.
+With these deviled eggs, you could easily do the same topping on each deviled egg but I love using a variety of toppings so everyone can grab one with their favorite little garnish of flavor on top.

-Eggs play a starring role in lots of favorites, including French toast, quiche, and this yummy California breakfast wrap.
+I eat a lot of eggs (I’d consider myself an egg expert!).
+Eggs play a starring role in many of my recipes, including these favorites: French toast, quiche, and this yummy California breakfast wrap.
 What would eggnog be without eggs?

 Traditionally, deviled eggs are made with mayonnaise and mustard.
 I lighten them up a bit by using a combination of mostly Greek yogurt, only a little mayonnaise, and spicy Dijon mustard.